 The species considered in this section are red listed under BoCC4 wholly or partly because of severe UK population declines revealed by annual census data, amounting to more than 50% over the 25-year period 1987-2012, the 43-year period 1969-2012, or both.
-The latest long-term population changes and alerts for these severely declining species are shown in Table A1, over the maximum period available (usually the 46 years 1967-2013) and over 25 years (1987-2013).
-This table thus updates the figures that were used to produce the new BoCC4 red list, though only by one year.
+The latest long-term population changes and alerts for these severely declining species are shown in Table A1, over the maximum period available (usually the 47 years 1967-2014) and over 25 years (1989-2014).
+This table thus updates the figures that were used to produce the new BoCC4 red list, by two years.